NEUROIMAGING / DSA

 - acute internal carotid artery (ICA) occlusion is associated with a high risk of ischemic neurological deficits (20-49%) (Seet, 2012)

-- in a meta-analysis of 20 studies on patients with ICA occlusion, the annual stroke risk was 5.5% (2.1% ipsilateral).
+- in a meta-analysis of 20 studies of patients with ICA occlusion, the annual risk of stroke was 5.5% (2.1% ipsilateral).
 Those with hemodynamic compromise on functional imaging had a stroke risk of 12.5% (9.5% ipsilateral)

-- the balloon test occlusion (BTO) is performed to see whether an artery can be temporarily or permanently closed without significantly affecting the brain perfusion
+- the balloon test occlusion (BTO) is performed to determine whether an artery can be temporarily or permanently occluded without significantly affecting brain perfusion

-- if the BTO is well tolerated, the risk of subsequent ischemia is considerably lower
+- if the BTO is well tolerated, the risk of subsequent ischemia is significantly reduced

-- pharmacologically induced hypotension during BTO further increases the test sensitivity
+- pharmacologically induced hypotension during BTO further increases the sensitivity of the test

 Indications

-- functional test in patients scheduled for ICA occlusion (inoperable aneurysms, glomus tumor, intracranial tumors, tumors in the ENT region)
+- functional testing in patients scheduled for ICA occlusion (inoperable aneurysms, glomus tumors, intracranial tumors, tumors in the ENT region)

-- the Matas test was performed earlier (external CCA compression during angiography); it was replaced by more sensitive balloon test occlusion (BTO)
+- the Matas test (external CCA compression during angiography) used to be performed; it has been replaced by the more sensitive balloon test occlusion (BTO)

 Procedure